mybonk/mybonk-wiki/workshop-5/README.md

 nav_order: 6
 ---

-# Build You Custom Installation Media
+# Workshop 5: Own your installer: Build a custom NixOS USB in 5 minutes

 ## Overview